 If you’re working a full-time job for someone else, you’re probably working with a finite amount of money each month.
 And outside of getting a raise, there aren’t many ways to increase your income at work.
 What you can do, however, is start a side hustle.
 And more and more people are doing just that.

-Starting a side hustle has been one of the best things I have ever done.
-It’s been so much fun for me and has been an amazing way to increase my income and have extra money to put toward my student loans every month.
+Starting a side hustle was one of the best moves I made to speed up my debt-free journey.
+First, it allowed me to increase my income and have extra money to put toward my student loans every month.

 Use Cash Windfalls for Extra Payments